HME-WIRELESS/.github/pull_request_template.md

 ## Procedures

 - I have updated the Title with Jira Ticket Id
+- I have included the mandatory release notes in the Pull Request
 - I have listed critical dependencies in Additional Notes / Overview
 - I have read the [contributing guidelines](CONTRIBUTING.md) and my changes adhere to them
 - I have scheduled a formal code review with atleast 2 others, and applied feedback